fortran-lang/http-client/README.md

 ```
 Running the tests will validate the behavior of the package and help identify any issues or regressions.

+### Supported compilers

+http-client is known to work with the following compilers:

+* GFortran 11 & 12 (tested in CI)
+* Intel OneAPI ifx v2023.1.0 and ifort classic v2021.9.0

 ### **Contributing guidelines**

 When contributing to the http Fortran package, please keep the following guidelines in mind: